noClaps/applause/README.md

 - ZSH

-In addition to the automatically generated completions, you can also provide your own, using the `completions` struct tag on positionals.
+In addition to the automatically generated completions, you can also provide your own, using the `completions` struct tag on positionals and options.

 - If you do `completion:"files"`, it will autocomplete to files.
 This is useful to complete file paths.